jpulgarin/django-tokenapi/README.md

 ### Writing API Compatible Views

-To allow a view to be accessed through token-based auth, use the `simpleapi.decorators.token_required` decorator.
+To allow a view to be accessed through token-based auth, use the `tokenapi.decorators.token_required` decorator.
 There are also JSON helper functions to make it easier to deal with JSON.
 This is an example of an API compatible view:

-    from simpleapi.decorators import token_required
+    from tokenapi.decorators import token_required
-    from simpleapi.views import JSONResponse, JSONError
+    from tokenapi.views import JSONResponse, JSONError

     @token_required
     def index(request):